misiekhardcore/todo_app/README.md

 # Todo app with react

 The simplest todo app using only state and local storage.
+You can add, remove, check and filter your todos.
 Main goal was the use of `styled-components` and `react-transition-group`.
 App is fully RWD and works on all screen resolutions.